 where is the SSH authorized_keys file located?

 The authorized_keys file is located in the .ssh directory.
 This directory is located in the user’s home directory.
-To add an SSH public key to the authorized_keys file, you can use the ssh-keygen command on client side.

 FAQ about SSH authorized_keys file

 What is the best way to enable SSH login without password?